Why Aviation SMS Audits Are Important

 - Consistent behavior in activities means similar pattern in how things are documented, assessed, classified, and accounted for;

-- Data backed reasoning for operations means that service providers can justify certain decisions with specific safety charts, data, tables, etc.; and
+- Fact-based decision making supported by the organization's SMS data means that service providers can justify certain decisions with specific safety charts, data, tables, etc.; and

-Safety managers will be best-in-class audit performers when they take the time to ensure that their activities are consistent, backed by safety data, and follow documented processes.
+Safety managers will be best-in-class audit performers when they take the time to ensure that their risk management activities are

 All of the above points have one thing in common: they demonstrate conscious decision making on the part of safety managers, including:

-- That the process is not out of line with compliance guidance.
+- That the process aligns with SMS compliance guidance.

 Make sure decisions are made passively or routinely.